-Allow donors to give on your online giving website, by text message, with an eGiving app, by check, or over the phone.
+Allow donors to give on your online giving website, by text message, by check, or over the phone.
 And if possible at your church, parishioners might enjoy seeing an online campaign fundraising results tracker or thermometer that allows website visitors to track how much money has been raised in your year-end giving campaign so far.

 Use #GivingTuesday to your Parish’s Advantage